We cannot do it all alone.

 What does a typical session look like working with you?

-What are your rates, insurance, do you offer a sliding scale pay structure, etc.
+What are your rates, what insurance do you accept, do you offer a sliding scale pay structure, etc.

 Keep in mind that through this search you may find someone who is perfect for you, but they do not take your insurance or are too expensive.
 Many therapists can work on a sliding scale that helps their clients be able to afford their work.